mcnuttandrew/prong/README.md

 - The editor excepts a string!
 It is very easy to accidentally forget and hand it a parsed object rather than a string describing a json object.

 - This system isn't really for interacting with data.
-There are lots of other great systems for wranging JSON data of various kinds (such as [JSON Crack](https://jsoncrack.com/), [jq](https://jqlang.github.io/jq/), and many others), it's just for DSL style usage.
-The affordances required for each type of usage are related, but are someonewhat distinct!
+There are lots of other great systems for wrangling JSON data of various kinds (such as [JSON Crack](https://jsoncrack.com/), [jq](https://jqlang.github.io/jq/), and many others), it's just for DSL style usage.
+The affordances required for each type of usage are related, but are somewhat distinct!

 ## Component